Tushar-Gupta/Wallpapy/README.md

 You need to make sure you have Python 2.7 installed on your machine.

 <b>Easy way</b><br>
-Simply run the Wallpapy.BAT file.
+Clone(download) the rep and simply run the Wallpapy.BAT file.

 <b>Not so easy way</b><br>
 You'll need to install the following things before you can run the script.
 Open the commandline and type in: